Diving atMan and Wife Rocks (Australia)

 Recommended Dive Suit

-3mm wetsuit is frequently recommended by dive operators for conditions like these.
+3-5mm wetsuit is generally considered suitable for water temperatures like this.
 Strong winds are present; please take strong precautions against rapid cooling during surface intervals.
 Surface intervals may feel cooler.
-Those diving at Man and Wife Rocks today will likely encounter water temperatures in the region of 24°C (76°F).
-Surface air temperatures are resting at 20°C (68°F).

 Marine Life at Man and Wife Rocks